SaumilGauswami/ProduktDatenPool/spec.md

 ### 2.2 Odoo Module
 The Odoo module provides a user interface for searching the data pool and selecting products to add to the Odoo product catalog.
 The module communicates with the data pool via a REST API.

-## 3. Functional Requirements

-### 3.1 Data Pool
+# 3. Data Pool Flask Application - Software Requirements Specification

+## 3.1.
+Introduction

+The Data Pool Flask application is a web-based application that consolidates product data from various large online shops into a single large database called the "data pool".
+The application provides an interface to manage sources of data, users, and upload product data through CSV files.
+Admin users can add, edit, and deactivate sources, while authenticated users can upload CSV files.

+## 3.2.
+Features

+### 3.2.1.
+Authentication

+- Admin login using a master password
+- Regular user login using a username and password

+### 3.2.2.
+User Management

+- Admins can create, edit, and view users
+- Admins can grant or revoke admin access to users

+### 3.2.3.
+Source Management

+- Admins can add, edit, and deactivate sources
+- Each source has an ID, URL, name, city, and postal code

-#### 3.1.1 CSV File Upload
+### 3.2.4.
+CSV File Upload
-- The system must provide FTP or HTTP interfaces for uploading CSV files.

-#### 3.1.2 API Connections
-- The system must support dedicated API scripts for each wholesaler.
-- The system must provide proper authentication for API connections.

-#### 3.1.3 Web Scraping
-- The system must support custom web scrapers for different websites.
+- Authenticated users can upload CSV files containing product data
+- CSV files are parsed and stored in the MySQL database

-#### 3.1.4 REST API
+### 3.2.5.
+REST API

-- The system must provide a REST API for accessing data in the data pool.
+- A REST API is provided to access the data pool
-- The system must require an API key for authentication.
+- API authentication using an API key

+## 4. Database Schema

+### 4.1.
+Product Table

+- Stores product data for photovoltaic components
+- 10 most important fields for photovoltaic components
+- Includes a last updated timestamp

+### 4.2.
+Manufacturer Table

+- Stores manufacturer data
+- Includes a name and an ID

+### 4.3.
+Source Table

+- Stores the source of the data, typically a website
+- Fields include ID, URL, name, city, and postal code
+- Includes a last updated timestamp and an active status

+## 4.4.
+Technologies

+- Python Flask for the web application
+- MySQL for the database
+- SQLAlchemy as the Object Relational Mapper (ORM)
+- WTForms for form handling
+- Jinja2 for HTML templating
+- REST API for data access

+## 4.5.
+Installation and Setup

+- Python 3.x
+- MySQL Server
+- Required Python packages (Flask, Flask-SQLAlchemy, Flask-WTF, etc.)
+- Configuration files for database credentials and master password

+## 4.6.
+Future Scope

+- Support for additional input mechanisms such as API connections and web scraping
+- Additional features and improvements to the REST API
+- Expansion of the data model to support more product types and fields

-### 3.2 Odoo Module
+# 5. Odoo Module

-#### 3.2.1 Search Feature
+## 5.1 Search Feature
 - The module must provide a search bar for users to search by keyword.
 - The module must display search results in a standard Odoo list view.
 - The list view must include columns for the article number, title, manufacturer, price (if available), and an "add to catalog" button.

-#### 3.2.2 Product Details Pop-up
+# 5.2 Product Details Pop-up
 - The module must allow users to click on a search result and open a pop-up with further product details.
 - The pop-up must display an image (if available), long descriptions, technical parameters, etc.

-#### 3.2.3 Add to Catalog
+# 5.3 Add to Catalog
 - The module must allow users to add products to their Odoo product catalog by clicking the "add to catalog" button.

-## 4. Non-Functional Requirements
+## 6. Non-Functional Requirements

-### 4.1 Performance
+### 6.1 Performance
 - The system must be able to handle a large number of products in the data pool.
 - The system must provide fast and efficient search results.

-### 4.2 Scalability
+### 6.2 Scalability
 - The system must be able to accommodate new wholesalers and their data input mechanisms.
 - The system must be able to handle a growing number of users and concurrent searches.

-### 4.3 Security
+### 6.3 Security
 - The system must ensure secure data storage and transfer.
 - The system must enforce proper authentication for API connections and data access.

-### 4.4 Maintainability
+### 6.4 Maintainability
 - The system must be easy to update and maintain.
 - The system must support the addition of new features and enhancements without significant rework.

-## 5. System Architecture
+## 7. System Architecture
-The system architecture consists of two main components: the data pool and the Odoo module.
+The system architecture consists of two main components: the Product Data Pool and the Odoo Module.
 The data pool is a MySQL database with associated Python scripts for data manipulation.
-The Odoo module communicates with the data pool via a REST API.
+The Odoo module communicates with the Data Pool via a REST API.